ilias404/HTB-Sherlocks/BrutusHTB/README.md

 # Task 2: The bruteforce attempts were successful and attacker gained access to an account on the server.
 What is the username of the account?

-To identify successful login events, the following command can be used:
+Let's use the grep command with the keyword "Accepted password" to find successful login events:

 ```bash
 grep "Accepted password" auth.log